servirtium/servirtium-java/README.md

 ## License & Legal

-MIT (open source)
+BSD 2-Clause license (open source)

 Be careful: your contracts and EULAs with service providers (as well as application/server makers for on-premises) might not allow you to reverse engineer their over-the-wire APIs.

 A real case: [Reverse engineering of competitor’s software cost company big](http://blog.internetcases.com/2017/10/24/reverse-engineering-of-competitors-software-cost-company-big/) - and you might say that such clauses are needed to prevent licensees from competing with the original company with arguably "stolen" IP.

 We (test engineers) might morally think that we should be OK for this, as we're just doing it for test-automation purposes.
-No matter, the contracts that are signed often make no such distinction.
+No matter, the contracts that are signed often make no such distinction, but the case above was where the original maker of an API went after a company that was trying to make something for the same ecosystem without a commercial relation on that specifically.

 ## Code of Conduct